KILLIFISH

 Killifish included in this work:

-SIZE: Most Killifish are small, ranging in size from 2 to 3.5" (9 cm).
-Only a few species exceed 8" (20 cm).
+SIZE: Most killifish are small, ranging from 2 to 3.5" (9 cm), with only a few species exceeding 8" (20 cm).

 'ANNUAL' KILLIFISH